 How Do Glute Exercises Work?

-Glute exercises are all the rage these days, but how do they work?
+Glute exercises are all the rage nowadays, but how do they work?
 The answer has to do with the anatomy of the glutes.
 The gluteus maximus is in charge of hip extension.

 One is doing an exercise extending your hips, such as a lunge or a squat, and another is, doing an exercise targeting the glutes specifically, such as a donkey kick or a fire hydrant.
 And finally, you can activate the glutes by doing any cardio exercise, such as running or biking.

-So if you're looking to get a bigger butt or just want to ensure your glutes are firing properly during workouts, add some glute exercises to your routine!
+So if you want to get a bigger butt or just want to ensure your glutes are firing properly during workouts, add some glute exercises to your routine!

 Glute Workout: 8 Exercises to Strengthen Your Glutes